sinnerschrader/account-tool/readme.md

 * Install Java JDK 1.8.x (Oracle or OpenJDK)
 * Install NodeJS 7.x and NPM
 * Install a Maven or Use Maven Wrapper inside the Project
-  * Check if the wrapper is running `./mvnw --version`
-  * Perform the Maven Security Steps (independant which maven you use!)
-    * Google for "Maven Security" it will be described on an Apache Website

 ### Run the application
 * Run `mvn clean spring-boot:run` or `./mvnw clean spring-boot:run`